Shriyash05/celestiallights/replit.md

 ### Key Features
 - Product catalog with categories and detailed specs
-- Project portfolio with before/after images
+- Project portfolio with before/after images and videos
 - Quote request system with form submissions
 - Admin panel for content management
-- File upload system for project images
+- File upload system for project images and videos
+- Real-time updates using Supabase subscriptions
 - Email notifications for inquiries
 - Mobile-responsive design